rsyncOSX/mydocsy/content/en/docs/Important.md

 Through the SSH tunnel, the transfer is encrypted when transmitted over a network connection.

-Refer to the chapter on "Passwordless login" for further information on SSH and SSH-keys.
+Refer to the *Passwordless login* section for further information on SSH and SSH-keys.
 This feature cannot be disabled.

 ### Safety precautions